Evidence — Key Findings from 1,227 Arkansas Public Records

 — Deputy Auditor Jason Brady, APERS Investment Subcommittee (May 15, 2025)

-The purchase confirmation from November 2023 — one month after the October 7 attacks — documents the timing of one of these politically framed purchases.
+The sovereign bond purchase confirmation from November 2023 — one month after the October 7 attacks — documents the timing of one of these politically framed purchases.

 Under Arkansas’s pecuniary-only standard, none of these are lawful bases for an investment decision.
 They are political statements.
 The law requires that the evaluation be based “only on pecuniary factors” — those with a material financial effect on risk or return.